johanvorster91/testSDK/MallCitySDK/README.md

-# entersekt
+# Entersekt

-entersekt app
+Entersekt app

-# how to use
+# How to use

 Open your app project.
 Go to target app in .xcodeproj file, then on General tab, search for Embed binaries section, click on +embed binaries, and then click on Add Other option on opened dialog.